stsievert/salmon/paper/paper.md

 related work, NEXT is capable of serving triplet queries to crowdsourcing participants [@next].
 In this work the authors concluded that "there is no evidence for gains from adaptive sampling."
-However, other work has found gains from adaptive sampling in offline computation [@tackl].
+However, other work has found gains from adaptive sampling when computation is not a priority [@tackl].

-Several active algorithms for triplet embedding have been developed[@ckl;
+Several active algorithms for triplet embedding have been developed [@ckl;
 @ste].
 These algorithms require searching queries and fitting the responses to the underlying noise model.
-With a naive computation, scoring a single query requires $\mathcal{O}(nd)$ floating point operations (FLOPs), and the embedding requires significant computation [@soe; @ma2019fast].
+With a naive computation, scoring a single query requires $\mathcal{O}(nd)$ floating point operations (FLOPs), and the embedding typically requires significant computation [@soe; @ma2019fast], though some work has been done to reduce the amount of computation [@erkle].

 # Salmon